vaningenlab/decouplingArtifact/README.md

 	b. *Mac users* [octave-app.org](https://octave-app.org)
 	c. *Linux users* using your package manager

-2. Download my simulations scripts
+2. Download the simulations scripts

 3. Start octave
 	a. from the command line in the directory where you saved the simulation scripts
 	b. as gui, then navigate within the app to the directory where you saved the simulation scripts